 4. Fights Diabetes

 Pretty much every garam masala contains cinnamon, a true super spice.
 The health benefits of cinnamon are scientifically proven to be numerous.
 Cinnamon’s ability to help ward off diabetes and naturally lower blood sugar in diabetics is really impressive.
 Multiple scientific studies have demonstrated cinnamon’s potential ability to help lower blood sugar levels.
-In addition, it also may likely improve sensitivity to the hormone insulin, which is the vital hormone needed for keeping blood sugar levels balanced.
-(8, 9)

 5. Overall Health Booster

 In addition to being an antioxidant, anti-inflammatory, antidiabetic, antimicrobial, anticancer, lipid-lowering and cardiovascular disease-lowering compound, cinnamon has also been reported to have activities against serious neurological disorders like Parkinson’s disease and Alzheimer’s disease.
 (10) But cinnamon isn’t the only star in this concoction.

 According to Dr. Lipi Roy, an internal medicine physician at Harvard-affiliated Massachusetts General Hospital, “Spices are underused, but it would be very easy to take advantage of them and improve health.”
 (11) Garam masala always contains a mixture of spices, sometimes 10 or maybe even 30.
 No matter what ingredients are used, consuming it gives you instant access to the health benefits of each and every spice used to create the magical mixture.
 In addition to cinnamon, we’re talking about seriously health-promoting spices like cardamom, cloves and cumin, just to name a few of the likely ingredients.